-To estimate the effects of foreign flows on long-term rates, we run univariate regressions of foreign financial inflows on the 10-year Treasury rate and the AAA corporate yield, controlling for variations in the Federal Funds target rate, 10-year inflation expectations (taken from the US Survey of Professional Forecasters), and the log of the US real effective exchange rate.
-Inflows in Treasury and Agency bonds (TA inflows) and those on US corporate bonds (C inflows) are included both one at a time and together.
-All variables are taken in first differences, with the aim of capturing short-term effects on bond yields.12 output, according to this "risk-taking channel" view exchange rate appreciations are not necessarily contractionary.
+To estimate the effects of foreign flows on long-term rates, we run univariate regressions of foreign financial inflows on the 10-year Treasury rate and the AAA corporate yield.
+Inflows in Treasury and Agency bonds (TAinflows) and those on US corporate bonds (Cinflows) are included both one at a time and together.
+All variables are taken in first differences, with the aim of capturing short-term effects on bond yields.

-Results are reported in Table 6.
+Results are reported in Table 1.
 Both flow variables have a significant and negative impact on the 10-year Treasury rate and the AAA yield, with comparable magnitudes for the two yields.
 This is evident both when they are included one at a time (cf. cols.
-1,2 and
+1,2 and 4,5) and when they are included together (cf. cols.
+3 and 6), although in this latter case the magnitude of the coefficients is somewhat lower.
+In both cases, the effect of corporate bond inflows on long-term yields is stronger than that of public bond flows.

-12Other papers investigate the effect on the level (instead of the first difference) of bond yields by running constrained regressions in which it is assumed that real interest rates are stationary (see Warnock and Warnock (2009), among others).
+&lt;sup>8Other papers investigate the effect on the level (instead of the first difference) of bond yields by running constrained regressions in which it is assumed that real interest rates are stationary (see Warnock and Warnock (2009), among others).
 We choose not to make this assumption and work with first differences.